SPF Rant

 First, why worry?
 If you have a site that has light usage and the slow job is not really slow, say under 10 seconds, and you have a patient set of users, and all the processing can occur on your Pyramid machine, then there is nothing really needed.
 If you are in a situation where any of these conditions are not met, then you probably need to think about how to get parts of the task out of Pyramid -- whether to save threads, to prevent timeouts, or just because the work doesn't happen there.

 There are many options, but the classic method to decouple the server-side work from the Pyramid response cycle would be to use a message queue.
 And there are a lot of options available here.
-I like ZeroMQ.
-It has good documentation, that is even fun to read.
-It also has a low-level vibe to it that is really compatible with the Pyramid philosophy -- you don't get a message queue, per se, you get a set of building blocks that lets you quickly develop the kind of MQ you need.
+I used to recommend ZeroMQ, but now prefer redis, as it is simply easier to work with.

 For this particular application, the ultimate solution was phantomjs.